 GLOBAL MARKETS-Asia shares rise on more stimulus hopes but dollar loses steam

 Asian stocks rose on Friday as investors wagered policymakers will roll out more stimulus measures to combat the coronavirus pandemic after U.S. unemployment filings surged to a record.
-MSCI's broadest index of Asia-Pacific shares outside Japan rose 1.2%.
-Australian shares gave up gains to fall 1.09%, but Japan's Nikkei rose 1.44%.
+MSCI's broadest index of Asia-Pacific shares outside Japan rose 0.8%.
+Australian shares gave up gains to fall 4.55% after a strong week, but Japan's Nikkei rose 1.92%.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)